 Bannon termed in Feb.
 24 remarks at CPAC "deconstruction of the

-Gorsuch as an Associate Justice of the Supreme Court.
-The Senate
+Gorsuch as an Associate Justice of the Supreme Court approved in a

 Judiciary Committee held four days of hearings, Mar.
 20-23 (>),

-Affordable Care Act (Obamacare) has, however, proved to be a more
+Affordable Care Act (Obamacare) proved to be a more

 challenge for the administration due to divisions among congressional